bsdayo/BingChat/README.md

 ## Roadmap

 - [x] Implement a command line tool to interact with Bing Chat.
-- [ ] Provide methods to get the full result, like adaptive cards.
+- [ ] Provide a way to get the full result, like adaptive cards.
+- [ ] Add ability to set timeout.

 ## Contributors